 Virginia, United States

 I guess you could say I was born an artist!
 My intrinsic artistic abilities appeared around the age of 1½ years old when I began scribbling colorful imagery on my bedroom walls, later carving designs and cryptic messages on my parent’s fine furniture.
-Over the years, I have continued my artistic endeavors working as a monotype printmaker, painter, mixed media artist, and jewelry maker.
+Over the years, I have continued my artistic endeavors working as a monotype printmaker, encaustic painter, and mixed media artist.

 Tuesday, February 2, 2010